 So parents are left to set boundaries.
 Changing the locks on your doors to keep your twenty-eight year-old from stealing.
 No longer inviting your thirty-two year-old home for holidays because of their rage outbursts.
 Cutting off financial support from your forty year-old, hoping they get arrested so at least you know they’re safe.
 These boundaries can break your heart — but your head knows they’re all that’s left to do.
 And then you hope.
 And pray.

 When you don’t agree on what to do…

 The room got very still as both looked at me for an answer.
 But there wasn’t a right or a wrong answer.
-Both choices held their own fear.
+Both choices held their own very real fear.

 The happy part of this story is that their daughter did recover.
 Mostly on her own, but with both parents supporting and encouraging her.